 Theory X and Theory Y pertain to employee motivation and have been used in human resource management, organizational behavior analysis, and organizational development.
 Empxtrack – an Integrated Human Capital and Talent Management Tool is based on such theories and helps organizations to transform their human resource practices.

-Theory X and Theory Y, created and developed by Douglas McGregor at the MIT Sloan School of Management in the 1960s, pertain to employee motivation and have been used in human resource management, organizational behavior analysis, and organizational development.
-They describe two very different attitudes towards workforce motivation.
+Theory X and Theory Y was created and developed by Douglas McGregor at the MIT Sloan School of Management in the 1960s.
+It describes two very different attitudes towards workforce motivation.
 McGregor felt that companies followed either one of these approaches.

 Description of Theory X